Public-Use Microdata (PUMD)

 The next dataset will be released on September 11, 2018.

-The NEW State Weights for New Jersey are also available with their documentation.
+NEW Experimental State Weights, supporting state-level analysis for selected states, are also available with their documentation.

 To be notified when new datasets become available, please sign up for the CEX e-mail updates.
 If you have comments, suggestions, and questions about this page and its contents, please contact us.